k-maciejewski/CTGovDashboard/README.md

 This will include selected dates and data, as shown in the dashboard

-- Show expected updates and results in next quarter
+- Expected updates and results in next quarter

-The excel file will include record information and contacts
+The excel file will include record and contact information